 20. Jacob’s Park – Boynton Beach, Florida

 Jacob’s Park in Boynton Beach, Florida is a tribute to Jacob Rappoport, who in 2002 passed away as a result of spinal muscular atrophy, when he was less than a year old.
 To raise awareness about his condition, his parents established the Jacob Isaac Rappoport Foundation.
 They also used this organizational framework to set up a play area where children of different abilities could have valuable interaction with one another – because if Jacob had lived, he would have faced a lot of physical challenges.
 Jacob’s parents teamed up with GameTime, who designed the inclusive playground.
-Unveiled in September 2010, it features ramps, slides, sensory equipment and smooth surfacing.
+It features ramps, slides, sensory equipment and smooth surfacing.
 The project cost $193,000 to develop, and a group of volunteers helped to put the apparatus together.

 19. Stewart Vincent Wolfe Creative Playground – Yuma, Arizona

-Budding princes and princesses will be itching to explore the castle-themed Stewart Vincent Wolfe Creative Playground, which opened in February 2007 in Yuma, Arizona.
+Budding princes and princesses will be itching to explore the castle-themed Stewart Vincent Wolfe Creative Playground, which opened in 2007 in Yuma, Arizona.
 Stretching over more than three acres, the mega play zone was partly funded by Ron Martin and was named after a friend of his.
 Designers Leathers & Associates worked with the local community to bring the park to life.
-Over 8,000 volunteers assisted in building the facility, while 5,000 school kids shared ideas for its design.
-The playground boasts Pebble Flex surfacing suitable for wheelchairs, lots of slides, a special swing for youngsters with disabilities, and even a “fighter jet.”
+More than 8,000 volunteers assisted in building the facility, while 5,000 school kids shared ideas for its design.
+The playground boasts Pebble Flex surfacing suitable for wheelchairs, lots of slides, a special swing for youngsters with disabilities and even a “fighter jet.”

 18. Reese’s Retreat – Pasadena, California

 This fabulous pirate ship play park was opened in April 2011 and is to be found in Pasadena’s Brookside Park.
 Reese’s Retreat stretches over almost half an acre and is the city’s first accessible playground of its type, featuring ramps, wheelchair-friendly flooring, and fun multi-sensory apparatus with sand and water for play.
 The play park cost $1.2 million to build and was largely funded by a grant from the state.
-A number of companies and groups contributed to the project’s design, including non-profit organization Shane’s Inspiration, which works to help disabled kids.
+A number of companies and groups contributed to the project’s design, including nonprofit organization Shane’s Inspiration, which works to help disabled kids.
 The park is named after the late Reese Elliott, who had special needs and used to adore playing pirates.
 Some 2,600 of Pasadena’s children have special needs, and now they can enjoy having fun with their friends in what has been dubbed “the best playground in Southern California.”

 17. Zachary’s Playground – Lake St. Louis, Missouri